Little Cannon River (Cannon River tributary)

 The Little Cannon River is a 30.6 mi river of Minnesota in the United States.
 It flows into the Cannon River at the city of Cannon Falls.
 A section of the Little Cannon River south of Sogn, Minnesota is a designated trout stream by the Minnesota Department of Natural Resources.

 Description

 The Cannon River and Little Cannon River names came from a mispronunciation of the original French explorers name for the river, "Canot".

 There was a dam on the Little Cannon River in Goodhue County (44.5083003°N 92.9068730°W).
 The ruins of the Archibald Mill dam are located on the Little Cannon River.
 The dam was removed in 2001.

-There is a cemetery in called the Little Cannon Cemetery north of Kenyon, Minnesota (44.3269941°N 92.9813490°W).
+There is a cemetery called the Little Cannon Cemetery north of Kenyon, Minnesota (44.3269941°N 92.9813490°W).

 The Little Cannon River is a state designated canoe stream.

 The Minnesota Department of Natural Resources stocks the Little Cannon River with brown and rainbow trout.